Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Understanding how these attacks work is your first line of defence.
 Here are the most common BEC attack patterns:

 Executive Impersonation (CEO Fraud).
 Fraudsters pose as CEOs or CFOs requesting urgent wire transfers.
-These emails often create a sense of urgency with phrases like "I need this done before close of business today" or "This is a confidential acquisition deal."
-Attackers may spend weeks researching the company's hierarchy and communication patterns to make their impersonation convincing.
+These emails often create a sense of urgency — "I need this done before close of business today" or "This is a confidential acquisition deal."
+Attackers may spend weeks researching a company's hierarchy and communication patterns to make their impersonation convincing.

 Vendor Email Compromise.
 Attackers compromise supplier accounts and send fake invoices with altered banking details.
 Since the email comes from a known, trusted source, accounts payable teams often process these payments without additional verification.
-In some cases, attackers simply create look-alike domains (like "companyname.net" instead of "companyname.com") that appear legitimate at first glance.
+In some cases, attackers simply create look-alike domains that appear legitimate at first glance.

 Payroll Diversion.
 Cybercriminals impersonate employees and contact HR or payroll departments requesting changes to direct deposit details.
-These attacks often occur around holiday periods when HR departments are busiest and may not follow standard verification procedures as carefully.
-The employee typically doesn't discover the fraud until their next paycheque fails to arrive.
+These attacks often occur around holiday periods when departments are busiest and may not follow standard verification procedures as carefully.

-Account Takeover: When attackers successfully compromise an employee's email account through phishing or credential stuffing, they gain access to legitimate business communications and contact lists.
-This insider position allows them to launch highly targeted internal scams that are extremely difficult to detect.
+Account Takeover.
+When attackers successfully compromise an employee's email account through phishing or credential stuffing, they gain access to legitimate business communications and contact lists — launching highly targeted internal scams that are extremely difficult to detect.
+It's worth noting that MFA alone isn't a guaranteed defence against this, particularly where attackers use adversary-in-the-middle (AiTM) phishing techniques.

-In a Zero Trust environment, where every request must be verified and validated, traditional email security simply doesn't meet the standard.
+In a Zero Trust environment, where every request must be verified, traditional email security simply doesn't meet the standard.
 That's why a comprehensive, layered defence strategy is essential.

 Building a Layered Defence Against BEC

-Protecting against BEC requires more than just technology—it's a combination of smarter tools, stronger policies, and ongoing user education.
-Instead of relying solely on filters or passwords, organisations must verify identity through multiple layers of defence.
+Protecting against BEC requires more than just technology — it's a combination of smarter tools, stronger policies, and ongoing user education.

 Identity Protection

-Multi-factor authentication and conditional access policies dramatically reduce the risk of account takeover by requiring multiple forms of verification before granting access to sensitive systems.
-This single step blocks the vast majority of unauthorised access attempts.
+Multi-factor authentication and conditional access policies dramatically reduce the risk of account takeover.
+Microsoft Entra ID provides robust identity protection, blocking the vast majority of unauthorised access attempts before they reach your systems.

 Advanced Email Security

-Modern AI-driven email security solutions go beyond traditional spam filters.
-They analyse sender behaviour, detect impersonation attempts, identify anomalies in email patterns, and flag suspicious requests before they reach users' inboxes.
-Tools like Microsoft Defender for Office 365 use machine learning to detect phishing and flag suspicious sender domains automatically.
+Modern AI-driven email security solutions go well beyond traditional spam filters.
+They analyse sender behaviour, detect impersonation attempts, and flag suspicious requests before they reach users' inboxes.
+Microsoft Defender for Office 365 uses machine learning to detect phishing and flag suspicious sender domains automatically.

 User Awareness Training